 We also have various broad-based employee benefit plans.
 Our executive officers participate in these plans on the same terms as other eligible employees, subject to any legal limits on the amounts that may be contributed or paid to executive officers under these plans.
 We offer a 401(k) plan, which allows our employees to invest in a wide array of funds on a pre-tax basis.
 We do not provide pension arrangements or post-retirement health coverage for our named executive officers or other employees.
 We also maintain insurance and other benefit plans for our employees.
 Executive officers receive higher life, accidental death and dismemberment and disability insurance benefits than other employees.
-In addition, one executive officers providing for certain severance benefits that may be triggered as a result of the termination of such officer's employment under certain circumstances.
+In addition, one executive officer receives amounts allocable to use of our corporate apartment.
+We also enter into executive agreements with our executive officers providing for certain severance benefits which may be triggered as a result of the termination of such officer's employment under certain circumstances.
 We offer no perquisites, other than the use of our corporate apartment, that are not otherwise available to all of our employees.